slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - 3 days a week; 3 weeks a month; 3 months free a year.
 - House + work + third place.
-- Essencialism: the disciplined pursuit of less.
-Simplicity is the ultimate sophistication.
+- Simplicity is the ultimate sophistication.
 Eliminating clutter makes room for your true treasures.
 The end goal is to clarify your values.
 - Own my house on a few acres with clean water river frontage, and assets i can enjoy & be creative with (car, bike, music equipment, tools etc)
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
 - The opposite of play isn’t work, it’s depression.
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
+- Aspire to move past room-mates, commutes, alarm clocks and calendars.
+(Naval Ravikant)
 - In life, you will often be presented with two options: the lucrative option and the lifestyle option.
 Don’t play the government’s game.

 ### How to simplify?